 When a muscle is in a resting state, actin and myosin are separated.
 To keep actin from binding to the active site on myosin, regulatory proteins block the molecular binding sites.
 Tropomyosin blocks myosin binding sites on actin molecules, preventing cross-bridge formation and preventing contraction in a muscle without nervous input.
 Troponin binds to tropomyosin and helps to position it on the actin molecule; it also binds calcium ions.

 To enable a muscle contraction, tropomyosin must change conformation, uncovering the myosin-binding site on an actin molecule and allowing cross-bridge formation.
 This can only happen in the presence of calcium, which is kept at extremely low concentrations in the sarcoplasm.
 If present, calcium ions bind to troponin, causing conformational changes in troponin that allow tropomyosin to move away from the myosin binding sites on actin.
 Once the tropomyosin is removed, a cross-bridge can form between actin and myosin, triggering contraction.
 Cross-bridge cycling continues until Ca2+ ions and ATP are no longer available and tropomyosin again covers the binding sites on actin.

-Watch this video explaining how a muscle contraction is signaled.
+The following video explains how a muscle contraction is signaled:

 Which of the following statements about muscle contraction is true?

 - The power stroke occurs when ATP is hydrolyzed to ADP and phosphate.